Stempnio/ml-tumor-classification/README.md

 # Tumor classification
-Classification of 3 types of brain tumor using neural networks
+Classification of 3 types of brain tumor using neural networks and support vector machines
 * glioma
 * meningioma
 * pituitary